 This metric is the defining measure of what fuels your sales pipeline.
 Understanding how many new leads and prospects enter your pipeline is key- whether they come from your outbound sales activity, or from another department such as marketing.
-You need this metric to understand your success throughout your entire pipeline and calculate many other vital metrics.
+You need this metric to understand your success throughout your entire pipeline and calculate many other vital sales pipeline metrics.
 This number also offers insight into your market dominance, your brand reach and the demand for your product.
 Ensure you have the ability to understand the precise number of pipeline opportunities gained from all channels.

-With these metrics, you’ll gain an invaluable understanding of your B2B sales pipeline to drive impactful improvements that enable sales success.
+With these sales pipeline metrics, you’ll gain an invaluable understanding to drive impactful improvements that enable sales success.
 If you’re keen to achieve improved sales results, why not discover Lead Forensics?
 Our revolutionary software solution identifies the businesses visiting your website to promote your most valuable source of high-quality, new business opportunities.
-With email addresses and telephone numbers for key decision makers provided in real time alongside a detailed breakdown of each visit, your team can take conversion control.
+With email addresses and telephone numbers for key decision-makers provided in real-time alongside a detailed breakdown of each visit, your team can take conversion control.
 Our clients made over $1 billion last year thanks to the opportunities identified by Lead Forensics.
 Find out more- book your free demo today!

 Free guide – It’s time to revolutionize your B2B sales with the best tools and tactics for success.
 Download “Ultimate sales tools and tactics specific to B2B sales“ for free now!